atpay/button-generator/README.md

 system.

 After installing the atpay-button-generator gem, you'll have `atpay-button-generator` script in your gem binpath.
-By running it directly you'll get help output:
+Run it with the help flag to get information on how to use it:

-    $ atpay-button-generator
+    $ atpay-button-generator --help

 The button generator requires a few flags up front: